grafana/grafana/docs/sources/alerting/unified-alerting/difference-old-new.md

 ## Create alerts outside of Dashboards

-Unlike legacy dashboard alerts, Grafana 8 Alerts allow you to create queries and expressions that combine data from multiple sources in unique ways.
+Unlike legacy dashboard alerts, Grafana 8 alerts allow you to create queries and expressions that combine data from multiple sources in unique ways.
 You can still link dashboards and panels to alerting rules using their ID and quickly troubleshoot the system under observation.

 ## Create Loki and Cortex alerting rules